mayankpriy/Python-Dojo/CONTRIBUTING.md

-# 🤝 Contributing to Python Dojo
+# 🤝 Contributing to Python Atelier

-> **Join our collaborative Python learning community!**
+> **Join our collaborative Python learning atelier!**

-Thank you for your interest in contributing to Python Dojo!
+Thank you for your interest in contributing to Python Atelier!
 This guide will help you understand how to contribute effectively, whether you're a student, educator, or developer.

 ---